benscarlson/howto/illustrator.md

 View -> Show Grid
 View -> Snap to Grid.
 Shift-Cmd-' to toggle

+### Objects

+Combine two lines into one shape - Select both lines, then ctrl + j

 ### Pathfinder

 To make objects out of all intersecting regions of two or more obects